KnowPulse-KnowledgeBase/helium-exporter/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to download and install Heliumm Pedigree Visulaization Framework in your computer"
+- "How to download and install Helium Pedigree Visulaization Framework in your computer"
 - "How to export raw phenotypic data and germplasm using Helium Data Exporter"
 - "How to load and visualize your pedigree and categorical data into Helium Pedigree Visualization Framework"